Samsung/starfish/docs/RPi3_Guide.md

 1. Insert the SD Card to RPi3.
 2. Power up RPi3, and connect it to a host PC.
 3. Run a terminal such as minicom.
-4. Use userid=root, and password=tizen
+4. Use the default Tizen user id and password

 #### How to use minicom
 ```sh